misken/obflowsim/docs/devnotes/devnotes.rst

 Poisson arrivals - stationary and non-stationary versions

+For stationary Poisson arrivals, implemented a ``OBPatientGeneratorPoisson`` class that samples from an exponential distribution at the specified rate to generate interarrival times.
+Upon each "arrival" a new ``OBPatient`` object gets created.

 Scheduled arrivals
 ^^^^^^^^^^^^^^^^^^^

 Scheduled inductions and scheduled c-sections

+For this, we need the notion of a calendar.

+    - include a ``start_date`` parameter in config file
+    - can do datetime math to convert ``simpy.env.now`` to calendar datetime.

+For the schedule itself, need way of filling weekly scheduling template at some user specified density level and then generating patients each week that wait in ENTRY until their scheduled procedure time to show up to the first unit location after ENTRY.

 Input config file design
 ---------------------------